Deleting posts automatically in Mastodon after a certain time period

 There are tens of thousands of Fediverse servers with millions of users in total, and this amount is growing all the time.
 There are hundreds of millions of posts going back almost a decade.

-It would be horrifically expensive for every independent server to keep a complete, up-to-date record of every post ever made by every user on every other server.
-The only people who could afford such a system would be megacorporations like Facebook, Google, Twitter etc.
+The reason why servers only notice certain posts and profiles is because would be horrifically expensive for every independent server to keep a complete, up-to-date record of every post ever made by every user on every server in all languages.
+The only people who could afford such a comprehensive system would be megacorporations like Facebook, Google, Twitter etc.

 The whole point of the Fediverse is to allow small independent servers to exist as part of a larger network, so that the network is as spread out as possible (click here to find out why this is a good idea).
 The smallest Fedi server starts from about US$10 a month to run, and this low cost is possible because the server only needs to display posts and shares from people its users follow.
 Even the largest Fediverse servers are able to operate on a fraction of the budget of a commercial social network because they are only showing posts their users have to see.
 (If you’re interested, there’s a complete list of what a server can see here.)